We live in a world where debt is not just acceptable, it’s expected.

 - Make more money – Consider picking up a side hustle or selling your stuff and putting that money to your debt.

-To get some clarity on your monthly bills, use my At-A-Glance Monthly Bill Calendar to plot out your income and expenses.
+To get some clarity on your monthly bills, use a Monthly Bill Calendar to plot out your income and expenses.

 It will help you see how far each paycheck can be stretched and if you should try to cancel or move some expenses based on when you’re paid.